I: Basics

 12 NA 2059

-• Notice this time when I create the factor, I specify levels and labels
+- Notice this time when we create the factor, we specify

 ## create variable for students who plan to graduate from college